 Curtis has held the role of custodian at Knox since 2007.

 Outside of work, Curtis is a video game aficionado.
 He has a particular penchant for role-playing games, and more specifically, the Dragon Quest series.
 Curtis would also be happy to engage you in conversations about world events, or perhaps some of the interesting collections in his possession.

 Over the years, providence has smiled on Marianne Collin.
 She found herself in the happy state of affairs of being surrounded by men!
 She has been married to her husband, Ed for over 40 years.
 Following that, she was blessed with 3 boys, Dave, Mike and Matt, who all grew up at Knox.
 She is currently retired from her work which was also in a notably male-dominated environment, the Ottawa Police Service, where Marianne was the Manager of Telecommunications, the field in which she has spent her entire career.

 Marianne was humbled to be chosen as the Clerk of the Knox Session in 2010 and she continues to pray for guidance and wisdom in fulfilling her duties in that role.
 Outside of these busy occupations, Marianne likes to read, garden and is known in the area as a Stampin’ Up demonstrator where she shares her passion for making cards and scrapbooking.
 In addition, she is an enthusiastic advocate and volunteer for Basketeers, which provides baskets of household goods, such as linens and small appliances to women leaving local battered women’s shelters to set up housekeeping on their own.
-Marianne also volunteers at a local battered women’s shelter, Harmony House, for many years.However, Marianne is likely happiest when she is spending time enjoying her 6 grandchildren who range in age from 2 to 11 years old.
+Marianne has also volunteered at a local battered women’s shelter, Harmony House, for many years.However, Marianne is likely happiest when she is spending time enjoying her 6 grandchildren who range in age from 4 to 13 years old.